eugen/mlstudy/README.md

 Getting to know each other, discussing the plan, the guidelines for sharing the assignments, etc.

 Going through a small demo/tutorial for Jupyter Notebooks.
-[See this](1.
+[See demo notebook here](1.
 Intro to Jupyter Notebooks and Scientific Python.ipynb).

 ## 2: Linear Regression